bomonike/bomonike.github.io/ham-radio.md

 2400-Hz bandwidth for the best signal-to-noise ratio for SSB reception.

-Obtain the <a target="_blank" href="https://www.ncdxf.org/beacon/AzMap/index.html">
-heading and distance</a> to the <a target="_blank" href="https://en.wikipedia.org/wiki/International_Beacon_Project">18 automatically controlled beacons</a> which send 100-watt CW one-way every 3 minutes to assess ionospheric signal propagation characteristics at 28.20 - 28.30 MHz, 24.930, 21.150, 18.110, 14.100.
-The W6WX beacon in on Mt.
-Umunhum in the Santa Cruz mountains of California.

 When using an amp like a VHF power amplifier, the SSB/CW-FM switch sets the amplifier for the selected mode.
 The transmitter mode needs to be set to match change it.